 We reviewed a lot of products, and we have come up with five best humidifiers for dry mouth.
 Each product has been tested, and they all meet our expectations.

 The type of humidifier you buy is dependent on the different attributes they have.
-Cool mist humidifiers release room temperature mist into the air, rather than cool mist.
+Cool mist humidifiers release room temperature mist into the air.
 Though, it can bring down the temperature by a few degrees once in a while.
 Warm mist humidifiers disperse more heated vapor, and they can be very useful during cold nights.

 Some humidifiers have the option of producing both cold and warm mist, but they are usually more expensive.
 You can also pick between an evaporative humidifier that uses less water but it noisier and an ultrasonic humidifier that has a very quiet operation and is more expensive.